๐ŸŽŸ๏ธIntro to American Government

 Senate Vote on Conviction

-• Two-thirds majority (67 senators) required for conviction on any article
+• A two-thirds majority (67 senators) is required for conviction on any article

-• The supermajority requirement makes removal extremely difficult, protecting against purely partisan removals
+• The supermajority requirement makes removal extremely difficult by design, protecting against purely partisan removals

 Consequences of Conviction

-• Immediate removal from office upon conviction—no appeal is possible
+• Immediate removal from office occurs automatically.
+There is no appeal

-• The Senate may hold a separate vote to disqualify the official from future federal office (requires only simple majority)
+• The Senate may hold a separate vote to disqualify the official from holding future federal office.
+This second vote requires only a simple majority

-• No criminal penalties result from impeachment itself—the Constitution explicitly allows subsequent prosecution
+• No criminal penalties result from impeachment itself.
+The Constitution explicitly allows for subsequent criminal prosecution in regular courts

-Compare: Removal vs. disqualification—removal is automatic upon conviction, but disqualification from future office requires a separate vote.
-This distinction explains why some convicted officials (like federal judges) have later run for other offices when the Senate chose not to disqualify them.
+Compare: Removal vs. disqualification.
+Removal is automatic upon conviction, but disqualification from future office requires a separate vote.
+This distinction matters: some convicted officials (like certain federal judges) have later sought other offices because the Senate chose not to disqualify them.

 Quick Reference Table